Usage

 picker.focus(+1); // Focus and put the caret to the end of the text

-picker.off(event, then)
+picker.off(event, task)

 Removes an event.